-The whole plant of Tragia plukenetii R. Smith (Family: Euphorbiaceae) is a erect, sub erect or prostrate herb, sometimes annual, up to 90 cm long, rarely more and liansccent ; indumentum sparse, mostly of painful stinging hairs, distributed throughout India from Punjab and lower Himalayas eastwards to Assam and Meghalaya, ascending up to an altitude of 750meters and southwards to Kerala.
+The whole plant of Tragia plukenetii R. Smith (Family: Euphorbiaceae) is a erect, Sub erect or prostrate herb, sometimes annual, up to 90 cm long, rarely more and liansccent; indumentum sparse, mostly of painful stinging hairs, distributed throughout India from Punjab and lower Himalayas eastwards to Assam and Meghalaya, ascending up to an altitude of 750meters and southwards to Kerala.
 Tragia plukenetii R. Smith has been reported to possess having anti convulsant, analgesic, anti inflammatory, anti catatonic, learning and memory enhancement effects [1-8].

 Epilepsy affects more than 50 million people worldwide.
 According to WHO reports, approximately 30% of patients suffering from epilepsy do not respond to currently available antiepileptic treatment.
 Even though the cause of drug resistance is still unknown, numerous neurological disorders such as cortical dysplasia, hippocampal sclerosis, mutations in ion channels and receptors, neuroinflammation and some autoimmune processes are linked to the development of pharmaco resistance in epilepsy.
 Therefore, there is a constant demand for novel therapeutics and more efficacious treatment options in the field of epilepsy.
-Epilepsy is a chronic neurological disorder characterized by recurrent unprovoked seizures.
+Epilepsy is a clonic neurological disorder characterized by recurrent unprovoked seizures.
 The seizures are transient signs and or symptoms abnormal, excessive or synchronous neuronal activity in the brain.
 Different types of epilepsies, i.e. generalized tonic-clonic seizure, petitmal, absence seizures or myoclonic seizures can be studied in laboratory studies.

 There are two procedures used to study convulsions, and to test anti convulsant drugs in laboratory animals.
 The convulsions in rat or mice can be induced by giving high voltage current near brain (maximal electroshock) or by suitable CNS stimulants (chemoshock).
-Pentylenetetrazole closes the GABA-linked chloride channels in the brain.
-Therefore, it produces clonic convulsions.
-The pentylenetetrazole induced convulsions are divided into five phases such as a) tonic flexion b) tonic extensor c) clonic convulsion d) stupor and e) recovery or death.
-A substance is known to possess anticonvulsant property if it reduce or abolishes the tonic or clonic phase of convulsions.
-Onset of various phases of convulsions (sec) and their type, nature and severity (straub's tail, jerky movement of whole body, convulsions, and clonic convulsions) were observed and recorded.
+Maximal electroshock seizures test is one of the best validated preclinical test that predict drug's effectiveness against generalized seizures of the tonic -clonic (grand mal) type.
+It permits evaluation of the ability of a substance to prevent seizure spread through neural tissue.
+In the MES test, mice or rats receive an electrical stimulus of sufficient intensity to induce maximal seizures of their hind limbs, with tonic extension as the end point of the test.
+The MES -convulsions are divided into five phases such as a) tonic flexion b) tonic extensor c) clonic convulsion d) stupor and e) recovery or death.
+A substance is known to possess anticonvulsant property if it reduce or abolishes the extensor phase of MES convulsion.